 Instructions for final reports

-NOTE that you must submit a final report for any previous research grants in order to be eligible to apply for another grant.
+- Note that you must submit a final report for any previous research in order to be eligible to apply for another UGAR grant or research program.

 - some departments may have their own poster sessions, or students may present at a national meeting/conference